garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

 ---
 # What are Checklists?

 Checklists offer the ability to create an inspection sheet/checklist for all areas of your business.
-For example, a vehicle insepction is a type of checklist.
+For example, a vehicle inspection is a type of checklist.

 ![](media/garagehive-checklists-example.png)